vpeesapa/Text-Adventure/README.md

 * The narrative seamlessly transitions from one page to another without any hiccups (including ones with options in them as well).
 * The line would forgo the typewriter effect when any key (except `ESCAPE`) is pressed to speed up the process.
 * Choosing different options would now alter the narrative.
+* The text now waits for the player to proceed with the rest of the narrative.

 ## Ideas yet to be implemented
 * ~~Wrapping of long sentences that exceed the width of the screen.~~